Astro 8A: Observational Astronomy

 REQUIRED ITEMS

-1. Go to Outdoor World or Home Depot and ask for their red/white LED elastic headlamps - about $19 - for hands-free observing.
+1. Go to Outdoor World or Home Depot and ask for their red/white LED elastic headlamps - for hands-free observing.
 The RED aspect is key!
 Red light doesn't make your pupils contract at night, ruining your night vision (and those of your fellow students).

 2. A 3-ring binder for your lab booklet which I'll give you on week #2 (your "Observing Lab Book")